deezer/MultilingualMusicGenreEmbedding/README.md

 ```
 Input: `filtered_dbp_graph.graphml`, the `tries` and `acousticbrainz` folders

-Output: the `graphs` folders
+Output: the `graphs` folder

-For the English-language only, it creates a new music genre graph from the English-language DBpedia and the [AcousticBrainz](https://multimediaeval.github.io/2018-AcousticBrainz-Genre-Task/) taxonomies (lastfm, discogs and tagtraum)
+For the English-language only, it creates a new music genre graph from the English-language DBpedia and the [AcousticBrainz](https://multimediaeval.github.io/2018-AcousticBrainz-Genre-Task/) taxonomies (*lastfm*, *discogs* and *tagtraum*)

 *Important*: make sure that `acousticbrainz` folder containing the stats files for each taxonomy is downloaded in the `data` folder.